Earth Notes: On the Vigor 2862ac VDSL2 Router and WiFi: Setup How-ToUpdated 2022-09-19.

 No newer firmware seems to be available.

 When I went for my daily lockdown walk, near the house were a couple of parked BT Openreach vans.
 The engineers were there to fix broadband for a house nearby, from failing aluminium cables.
-They weren't aware of any larger problem.
-(The fixee and I connect to the same cabinet; maybe if their modem isn't having to shout any more, our connection may get better too?*)
+They were not aware of any larger problem.
+(The fixee and I connect to the same cabinet; maybe if their modem is not having to shout any more, our connection may get better too?*)

-It remains disappointing that a relatively expensive bit of kit has enough internal flaws that this isn't the only annoyance...
+It remains disappointing that a relatively expensive bit of kit has enough internal flaws that this is not the only annoyance...

 2020-10-13: Line Fault?